Grow Your Own Backyard Garden

 When I was growing up we always had tomatoes, peppers and some mint in our backyard.
 It was rewarding because we turned the yard with shovels by ourselves, planted the vegetables when they were 4" tall, and when those veggies were on our dinner plate it just seemed to all come full circle.

 That's how it is now for me with our backyard garden but on a much grander scale.
 We have a good sized garden that produces many varieties of vegetables and I am going to give you ideas on what to grow, what some plants look like in the growing process, and some pictures of what we have harvested.
 This is not complicated, just full of love for the goodness of organic food, a little hard work, and a feeling of feeding your family healthy food.

 Radish seeds germinate, grow, and harvest in a matter of 30 days so they are awesome for young children to plant and see results quickly.
 Radishes have a strong taste but the process is easy and they are colorful.
-A whole radish is more sharp tasting than if you slice them for the kids to try (maybe with dressing?).
+A whole radish is more sharp tasting than if you slice them up and use with a dressing of sorts.
 Remember, you can always grow vegetables and give them to friends, neighbors, or a local food bank.

-Lettuce also grows quickly and in many zones can handle early or late frost.
+Lettuce grows quickly and in many zones can handle early or late frost.
 Lettuce can be harvested from the time the leaves are a few inches tall to spreading out the harvest over several weeks as the plants grow.
 With their shallow roots, growing lettuce also works well in containers.
 Don't waste your money buying lettuce plants in the store, plant them straight from seed.